okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * You can only submit SCIM 2.0 integrations with the OIN Wizard.

-* Integrations with Basic Authentication to the SCIM server aren't supported in the OIN Wizard.
+* Integrations with Basic authentication to the SCIM server aren't supported in the OIN Wizard.

-   > **Note:** You can't update a published SCIM integration with Basic Authentication.
+   > **Note:** You can't update a published SCIM integration with Basic authentication.
 This breaks the integration for existing customers.
-If you need to edit a published integration with Basic Authentication, submit a new SCIM integration that implements header or OAuth 2.0 authentication.
+If you need to edit a published integration with Basic authentication, submit a new SCIM integration that implements header or OAuth 2.0 authentication.

 * The OIN Wizard only supports integrations with header authentication or OAuth 2.0 authentication to the SCIM server.
 Header authentication can use token or bearer token format.